Call for Sites

 National guidance states that the assessment of sites needs to identify all sites and broad locations (regardless of the amount of development needed) in order to provide a complete audit of available land.
 The process of the assessment will, however, provide the information to enable an identification of sites and locations that are most suitable for the level of development required.

-The Government has recently consulted on a new method for calculating housing needs which suggests that Central Bedfordshire needs to provide 2,099 new homes for every year that our Local Plan covers.
+The government has recently consulted on a new method for calculating housing needs which suggests that Central Bedfordshire needs to provide 2,099 new homes for every year that our Local Plan covers.
 We are also preparing a study that will break our housing number down to look at the different types of homes we need to provide, including the amount and types of affordable housing.
 This study will also work out how many and what type of jobs we need to provide.

 Once we know how many homes and jobs we need to find, we will assess all the sites that are submitted to us and identify enough to meet our requirements.